aklinker1/vitepress-knowledge/plugin/README.md

 ### Selectors

-By default, this plugin only adds docs to the knowledge file, ignoring navigation (top nav, sidebar, and aside).
+By default, this plugin only adds the documentation part of each page to the knowledge file, ignoring navigation (top nav, sidebar, and aside).
 To customize which content should be added to the knowledge file, you can use the `selector`, `layoutSelectors`, and `pageSelectors` options.

 - `pageSelectors`: Specify which content should be added for a specific page
 - `layoutSelectors`: Specify which content should be added for a specific layout (if not specified in the `pageSelectors`)